Battle of Brienne: Operations

 On 22 December 1813, elements of Schwarzenberg's army crossed the upper Rhine and moved into France and Switzerland.
 Blücher crossed the middle Rhine on 29 December.
-Napoleon's cordon defense quickly collapsed in the face of the two Allied armies.
+Napoleon's cordon defense quickly collapsed in the face of these two Allied armies.
 Victor soon abandoned Nancy and on 13 January 1814 Marmont retreated to Metz.
 By 17 January, Marmont, Ney and Victor withdrew behind the Meuse River.
-Blücher's army advanced 75 mi in nine days and got across the Meuse on 22 January.
-Schwarzenberg reached Langres on 17 January where the cautious Austrian halted for a few days, convinced that Napoleon was about to attack him with 80,000 troops.
+Blücher's army advanced 75 mi in nine days and crossed the Meuse on 22 January.
+Schwarzenberg reached Langres on 17 January, where the cautious Austrian halted for a few days, convinced that Napoleon was about to attack him with 80,000 troops.
 When Schwarzenberg moved forward again, Mortier's Imperial Guard slowed his advance by carrying out skillful rearguard actions.
 The First Battle of Bar-sur-Aube was fought on 24 January between Mortier's guardsmen and two of Schwarzenberg's corps.

 At first, Napoleon grossly underestimated Allied numbers, crediting Schwarzenberg with 50,000 troops and Blücher with 30,000.
 By the end of January, he formed a more realistic estimate and resolved to prevent the armies of Blücher and Schwarzenberg from joining.
 In fact, the combined Allied armies would number 120,000 soldiers for the Battle of La Rothière on 1 February.
 On that date, the two Coalition armies brought 85,000 men and 200 guns into action against Napoleon, who could only oppose them with 45,100 soldiers and 128 guns.